kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 ## Proposal

 Introduce a new field in Service `spec.internalTrafficPolicy`.
 The field will have 3 codified values:
-1. Cluster (default): route to all cluster-wide endpoints (or use topology aware subsetting if enabled).
+1. All (default): route to all endpoints (or use topology aware subsetting if enabled).
-2. PreferLocal: route to node-local endpoints if it exists, otherwise fallback to behavior from Cluster.
+2. PreferLocal: route to node-local endpoints if it exists, otherwise fallback to behavior from All.
 3. Local: only route to node-local endpoints, drop otherwise.

 A feature gate `ServiceInternalTrafficPolicy` will also be introduced for the alpha stage of this feature.